osgi/osgi.enroute.site/_appnotes/resolving.md

 This Application Note is about _resolving_ in OSGi.
 The OSGi Framework has always used a _resolver_ to _wire_ a given set of bundles together.
 However, the same resolver can also be used to select a set of bundles from a much larger set.
 This application note discusses this secondary usage.

-Resolving in this Appnote is therefore the process of constructing an application out of _resources_.
+Resolving in this App note is therefore the process of constructing an application out of _resources_.
 Resolving takes a list of _initial requirements_, a description of the _target system(s)_, and one or more _repositories_.
 It will use the list of initial requirements to find resources in the repository that provide the required capabilities.
-Clearly, these resources have their own requirements, retrieveing applicable modules is therefore a recursive process.
+Clearly, these resources have their own requirements, retrieving applicable modules is therefore a recursive process.
 A _resolver_ will find a solution consisting of a set of resources where all requirements are satisfied or indicates there is no solution.

-The resolver model is based on technology developed in OSGi since 2006 with [RFC-0112 Bundle Respository](http://www.openehealth.org/download/attachments/688284/rfc-0112_BundleRepository.pdf).
-This RFC layed out a model that was gradually implemented in the OSGi specifications and for which many tools were developed.
-Resolving automates a task that is mostlyy done manually today.
+The resolver model is based on technology developed in OSGi since 2006 with [RFC-0112 Bundle Repository](http://www.openehealth.org/download/attachments/688284/rfc-0112_BundleRepository.pdf).
+This RFC laid out a model that was gradually implemented in the OSGi specifications and for which many tools were developed.
+Resolving automates a task that is mostly done manually today.

 <div>
 This application note is sponsored by <a href="https://www.sma.de"><img src=https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Logo_SMA.svg/40px-Logo_SMA.svg.png></a>